Vyral/terrence-boykin/_posts/2022-02-24-opportunities-to-maximize-your-rental-profits.md

 Now there are some opportunities associated with raising rental rates.
 I met with a client a few weeks ago who owned several properties throughout our area.
 He told me that **as his leases expire, he doubles the rent.** That is an excellent opportunity for you to put a little extra profit in your pocket.

-I should say, however, that it has been difficult over the last six months to get vendors to do some of those upgrades, so if you have questions or need any assistance there, please let us know—our agents can give you a hand.
+I should say, however, that it has been difficult over the last six months to get vendors to do some of those upgrades, so if you have questions or need any assistance there, please let us know.
+Our agents can give you a hand.

 In the end, as a landlord and a property owner, I’ve never seen so many options for you to increase your profits, be that through the sale of your property or raising your rents.
 If you have any questions about this or other real estate topics, don’t hesitate to give us a call or send an email.
 We’d love to hear from you.